Summer Research Institute (SRI)

 SRI General Information

 Prior to the Institute, each participant obtains a NDACAN dataset and begins a secondary analysis project.
 During the Institute, participants work with the NDACAN staff as well as with computing and statistical consultants to refine their analysis plans and resolve technical problems.
 During the week there is one or more presentations on research methodology, statistics, or a data project of general interest, but the Institute consists primarily of unstructured, self-guided computing sessions when participants work with the datasets.
 Analysis support is provided by the NDACAN staff and members of the Cornell staff or faculty.
 Participants do brief presentations of their current research project and receive feedback from the other participants.
 The expectation is that each participant's work will result in a conference paper, journal article, or other publication.

 NDACAN e-mails an announcement for the Summer Research Institute to the NDACAN mailing list several months before the Institute and then makes a downloadable application available on this website.
-To receive this and other announcements, please join our mailing list.
+To receive the SRI announcement, please join our mailing list.

 Please direct correspondence regarding the Institute to NDACAN@cornell.edu.